modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

 Call Logger reports include calls reports on PSTN calls for both direct routing and Microsoft calling plans.

+Note, there is no Reporting API coverage for Cloud Auto Attendants or Call Queues

 Call Logger reports on all "peer2peer" calls, this includes VoIP and PSTN.
 It does not report on "meetings" called groupCall in the API (reference https://docs.microsoft.com/en-us/graph/api/resources/callrecords-callrecord?view=graph-rest-1.0)

 Power BI can filter reports by: